ojoanalogo/nestjs-redoc/README.md

 - 2.1.0 - Added x-tagGroups extension property
 - 2.1.1 - Fixed CSP issue on Safari browser
 - 2.2.0 - Added version property, this way you can pin redoc to a specific version
+- 2.2.2 - Updated to support Nest 8

 ## 📋 ToDo